 Ecosystems worldwide are experiencing strong perturbations from habitat loss and climate change.
 Such perturbations are causing the extinction of species and collapse of ecological communities.
 To understand the stability of ecosystems requires understanding the interactions between species.
 Traditionally, an ecosystem is conceived as a network of species with fixed interaction strengths.
 A classic example is a food web of trophic interactions, where the rates of pairwise interactions depend on the population densities with fixed parameters.
 Such models of species interactions ignore the plasticity and heterogeneity of traits within a population that can affect how individuals interact with others.
 For example, habit loss has forced organisms to change their behavior and form new patterns of species interactions.
 As a result, the interaction strengths between species should not be treated as constant.
 While there are models of ecosystems that consider the dynamics of specific traits, there is a lack of systematic study on the consequences of dynamic interaction strengths.
 We propose to study a general framework where the interaction strengths depend on the distribution of traits within a population, and this trait distribution may shift under the influence of other species.
 Such trait shifts effectively result in the modification of interaction strengths between species.
 There is a gap in understanding how such trait-mediated interaction modification will affect the stability of ecosystems and the persistence of species.

+The stability of ecosystems is affected by both natural and, increasingly, human factors that affect the component species directly but also indirectly due to the complex species interactions within the ecosystem.
+Most theoretical work on these interactions models them as a network of pairwise species interactions that drive variation and covariation in species abundances due to fixed interaction parameters.
+Although this is convenient and has produced many important insights, it ignores the possible intraspecific variation in how individuals participate in these interactions due to variation in their ecological traits.
+As such, interactions are not necessarily fixed because they can vary as the trait distributions change depending on local community context (environment and/or occupancy by other species).
+Although a number of examples illustrate the significance of thus trait-mediated changes in species interactions (see below), there remains a large gap in understanding how such trait-mediated interaction modification will affect the stability of ecosystems and the persistence of species.

 Mathematically, trait shifts give rise to dynamical systems where the interaction strengths between species can change over time.
 Our preliminary results have shown that these dynamical systems will exhibit new types of behavior, such as the emergence of new attractors, the introduction of new timescales, and the appearance of new dynamics (such as hybrid systems, Jackson & Xue 2022).
 Thus, it is of mathematical interest to analyze such special dynamical systems.
 For simple systems with a few species, such as three-species competitions, previous work has shown that there is a limited number of possible structures for the equilibrium (Zeeman 1993).
 In particular, the existence of multi-species equilibrium is determined by the qualitative behavior of two-species subsystems.
 However, it has been shown that these rules will be violated if the interaction strength between two species can be modified by the third species, leading to higher-order interactions (Friedman et al. 2017).
 Such interaction modification can result from dynamic shifts in population composition, which is known to cause emergent properties that are counterintuitive (de Roos 2020).
 It remains to be studied what equilibrium structures are possible when dynamic trait shifts and the resulting interaction modifications are considered.